 - Moss: The End's camo uniform.
 It enables stamina regeneration while moving in the light.
 Obtained by sneaking up behind The End and pointing the gun at his head.

 - Mummy: Available via download.
-Gives you immunity to serious injuries.
+Gives Snake immunity to serious injuries.

 - Naked: Nothing worn on the upper body.
 Does not provide much camouflage.